Internal oblique muscle: Origin, Insertion, Function, Exercise

 Internal Oblique Muscle Exercises:

-These muscles helps in improving posture, improve your fitness level and stamina and also make your abdominal wall more stronger and powerful to do all your trunk related activity with ease.
+These muscles help in improving posture, improve your fitness level, and stamina, and also make your abdominal wall more stronger and powerful to do all your trunk-related activities with ease.

 Reverse Twist exercise:

-To do this exercise, you start with taking sitting position on gym ball while keep your feet shoulder-width apart.
-Now try to do walk with your feet forward and lean back position so that your shoulders and hips are comfortably resting on the fitness ball.
-Put your hands together and point them toward the upwards, contracts your core and twist your arms 90 degrees to the left.
+To do this exercise, you start with taking a sitting position on a gym ball while keeping your feet shoulder-width apart.
+Now try to walk with your feet forward and lean back position so that your shoulders and hips are comfortably resting on the fitness ball.
+Put your hands together and point them toward the upwards, contract your core, and twist your arms 90 degrees to the left.
 Hold this position for 2-3 seconds and return to first position.
-Do the same exercise to the opposite side.
-First day you can start with 5 to 10 repetition.
+Do the same exercise on the opposite side.
+On the first day you can start with 5 to 10 repetitions.

-Bicycle crunches helps to strengthen both the internal and external oblique muscles.
+Bicycle crunches help to strengthen both the internal and external oblique muscles.

-To do this exercise, you can start with supine lying position on your back and bend knee at a 90-degree angle.
-Place your hands behind your head and flexes your body forward, like you would in a simple crunch.
+To do this exercise, you can start with a supine lying position on your back and bend your knee at a 90-degree angle.
+Place your hands behind your head and flex your body forward, like you would in a simple crunch.

 In this position bring your left knee toward your right elbow as you extend your right leg out at a 45-degree angle from the floor.
-Keep your shoulders elevated from the floor and repeat the this exercise with the opposite elbow and knee.
-First day you can start with 5 to 10 repetition.
-Gradually increases the repetition as you improve.
+Keep your shoulders elevated from the floor and repeat this exercise with the opposite elbow and knee.
+On the first day, you can start with 5 to 10 repetitions.
+Gradually increase the repetition as you improve.

 Side Crunches exercise:

-Side crunches exercise also helps to strengthen of the internal and external obliques.
+Side crunches exercise also helps to strengthen the internal and external obliques.

-To do this exercise you should take supine lying position on your back with your knees bent.
+To do this exercise you should take a supine lying position on your back with your knees bent.
 Rotate hips and knees until both knees are turned to the left side and touching the ground.
 Elevate your shoulder blades off the floor and exhale as you come up.
-Hold the position for 2 to 3 second and lower your shoulders back to first position.
-Repeat 8 to 10 times, then doing the same on opposite side.
+Hold the position for 2 to 3 seconds and lower your shoulders back to the first position.
+Repeat 8 to 10 times, then do the same on the opposite side.

-First day you can start with 5 to 10 repetition.
-Gradually increases the repetition as you improve.
+On the first day, you can start with 5 to 10 repetitions.
+Gradually increase the repetition as you improve.

 Internal oblique vs External Oblique